 A genuine soul connection reflects something whole in both people.
 It sees the full person, the healed parts and the still-healing parts, and it loves the whole picture with equal warmth and without weaponizing the vulnerable places.
 The intense lover, the one who felt like a soulmate, very often mirrors something different.
 He mirrors the unresolved places.
 He activates the attachment wounds.
 He reflects back the fears about being too much, or not enough, or fundamentally unlovable without significant effort.

 And because that activation is so deep, it feels profound.
 It feels like being seen.
 But being seen in your wounds is not the same as being loved in your wholeness, and the relationship that consistently activated your most painful places was not showing you your soulmate.
 It was showing you your unfinished business.
-And unfinished business, while it demands attention, is an invitation to do some work that was never supposed to happen through him or because of him.
+The unfinished work that brought her to that relationship is patient; it will keep sending her variations of the same man until she turns toward it directly and stops asking someone else to carry what only she can put down.

 Interlinked Souls Do Not Spend Most of Their Time in Confusion and Longing